Right to counsel

 01/09/2017, Litigation, Custody Disputes - Parents

-The Alaska Supreme Court held that indigent parents have a right to counsel in custody proceedings as a matter of due process under the Alaska Constitution when they are facing an opponent represented by state-funded counsel.
-Flores v.
-Flores, 598 P.2d 893, 895 (Alaska 1979).
-In reaching this holding, the Alaska Supreme Court held that the due process clause of the Alaska Constitution is flexible and the “concept should be applied in a manner which is appropriate in the terms of the nature of the proceeding.”
-It also held that the right to direct the upbringing of a child is a basic civil liberty that is protected by the due process clause of the Federal Constitution.
-And the court found that the Alaska Legal Services Corporation counted as a “public agency.”
+In reaching this holding, the Flores Court reasoned that the due process clause of the Alaska Constitution is flexible and the “concept should be applied in a manner which is appropriate in the terms of the nature of the proceeding.”
+Flores, 598 P.2d at 895.
+It noted that the right to direct the upbringing of a child is a basic civil liberty that is protected by the due process clause of the Federal Constitution and reasoned that the Alaska Legal Services Corporation is a “public agency.”[1]
+Id. (“Although a private individual initiated the proceeding below, [husband] was represented by counsel provided by a public agency.
+Fairness alone dictates that the petitioner should be entitled to a similar advantage.”).

 Appointment of Counsel: categorical Qualified: yes